JMDKC/jmdkc.github.io/_posts/2018-10-07-sorolla-niemeyer.md

 This large(ish) show is made up of work's from the entirety of Joaquin Sorolla's career, amassed by the titular collector.
 There are [45 paintings in all on show](http://www.niemeyercenter.org/agenda/2422/lorca-se-hace-msica-en-el-centro-niemeyer-con-un-concierto-del-ciclo-suena-la-cpula.html), presented in strict chronological order in transparent frames, as though they are floating in the middle of the domed gallery.
 (There's a whole separate post I could have written about the utter weirdness of this empty and echoing Jetsons-style, Oscar Niemeyer designed, cultural centre, stranded in an estury, next to a train track and a main road, in a sleepy Asturian coastal town.)

 Sorolla's known for his lyrical, and rather sentimental, beach scenes.
 His generous, loose, thick brush worries over the textures of sunlit water, sails and skin.
-Occasionally to quite gorgeous effect, as in 'Cosiendo la vela' from 1904, in which picturesque fishermen sew sails on the beach towards sundown, the sand cast in reddish hues.
+Occasionally to quite gorgeous effect, as in 'Cosiendo la vela' from 1904, in which fishermen sew sails on the beach towards sundown, the sand cast in reddish hues.

 ![Installation view](/Assets/sorolla-niemeyer.jpg)